minimuutti/minimuutti.github.io/en/index.md

 [**Info**](http://minimuutti.com/en/info/) –site contains list of the latest updates and contact information.

-If you find this site useful and you want to support me, you can donate bitcoins to the adress shown on the [**Info**](http://minimuutti.com/en/info/) –site.
+If you find this site useful and you want to support me, you can donate free amount via Paypal - the link is located on the [**Info**](http://minimuutti.com/en/info/) -site.
+Alternatively you can send bitcoins to the adress shown on the [**Info**](http://minimuutti.com/en/info/) –site.

 This site also contains my favourite photographs about [**Miki**](http://minimuutti.com/en/pictures-of-miki/) and [**Finnish nature**](http://minimuutti.com/en/pictures-of-finnish-nature/).